How to kill two birds with one stone

 Sponsors who choose a big event fundraising incentive to motivate their students to sell often have one primary concern.
 How will they schedule it into an already busy academic schedule?

 Some think an easy solution is to have it after school, or even on a Saturday to avoid any potential conflicts, but this presents other problems that aren’t initially obvious.
-So what's the solution?
+So what are some viable solutions?

 If you’re creative and are able to plan ahead, you'll find some great scheduling opportunities that will help solve your dilemma.